michael-romer/ZfDeals/README.md

 - "dlu/dlutwbootstrap": "dev-master"

 2. Run a composer update to download the libraries needed.
+3. Add "ZfDeals" and "DluTwBootstrap" to the list of active modules in `application.config.php`
-3. Import the SQL schema located in /vendor/zf2book/zf-deals/data/structure.sql
+4. Import the SQL schema located in /vendor/zf2book/zf-deals/data/structure.sql

 Post Install
 ------------